Cleeng/mediastore-sdk/README.md

       buttonColor: 'black', // The color of button to be displayed on the payment form.
 Possible values:
       // 'black' - Use on white or light-color backgrounds that provide sufficient contrast.
 Don’t use on black or dark backgrounds.
       // 'white' - Use on dark-color backgrounds that provide sufficient contrast.
-      // 'white-outline' - Use the white button with black outline on white or very light backgrounds that don’t provide sufficient contrast for a plain white button.
+      // 'white-with-line' - Use the white button with black outline on white or very light backgrounds that don’t provide sufficient contrast for a plain white button.
 Don’t place this button on dark or saturated color backgrounds.
 Use the white button instead.
       buttonType: 'plain' // The type of button to fit best with the terminology and flow of your purchase or payment experience.
       // The default value is 'plain' which displays basic "Apple Pay" logo button.
       // 'buy': 'buy with Apple Pay'